Jesus Let Thy Pitying Eye – Hymn Lyric

 For Thine own compassion’s sake The gracious wonder show;

-Cast my sins behind Thy back, And wash me white as snow,
+Cast my behind Thy back, And wash me white as snow,

-Speak my paradise restored Redeem me by Thy grace alone;
+Speak my restored Redeem me by Thy grace alone;

 Turn, and look upon me, Lord, And break my heart of stone.